-Name Mr. Lim Chye Huat @ Bobby Lim Chye Huat Mr. Renny Yeo Ah Kang Date of appointment 8 May 1997 1 July 2018 Date of last re-appointment (if applicable) 31 October 2018 31 October 2018 Age 75 70 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board has considered, among others, the recommendation of the Nominating Committee and the performance and contribution of Mr. Lim Chye Huat @ Bobby Lim Chye Huat during his tenure in office.
-He has been instrumental in leading the Group to profitability and growth since 1997.
-The Management continues to seek his advice and tap on his extensive industry experience and business acumen when critical strategic decisions are made.
-The Board after review has concluded that Mr. Bobby Lim is well qualified and suitable for reelection as a Non-Executive and Non-Independent Director of the Company.
-The Board has considered, among others, the recommendation of the Nominating Committee and the performance and contribution of Mr. Renny Yeo Ah Kiang during his tenure in office.
-His requisite experience and capabilities in the cable and wire industry and other businesses strengthens the competencies and enhances the Board's collective skills and experience as a whole.
-The Board after review has concluded that Mr. Renny Yeo Ah Kiang is well qualified and suitable for re-election as Independent Director of the Company.
-Whether appointment is executive, and if so, area of responsibility Non-executive Non-executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.): Non-executive, Non-independent Chairman Audit and Risk Committee Member Nominating Committee Member Remuneration Committee Member Nominating Committee Chairman Audit and Risk Committee Member Remuneration Committee Member Higher National Diploma (HND) in Electrical & Electronic Engineering, Southampton College of Technology, United Kingdom Professional Qualifications Honorary Fellow of Singapore Institute of Engineering Technologies Fellow of the Chartered Management Institute, United Kingdom
+Name Mr. Soon Boon Siong Mr. Lee Fang Wen Date of appointment 7 November 2012 1 July 2015 Date of last re-appointment (if applicable) 29 October 2019 29 October 2019 Age 72 60 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board concurred with the recommendation of the Nominating Committee on the good performance and contribution and demonstrated independence of Mr. Soon Boon Siong during his tenure in office.
+His extensive experience in corporate finance and as financial adviser enhances the Board's collective skills and experience as a whole.
+The Board after review has concluded that Mr. Soon Boon Siong is qualified and suitable for re- election as Independent Director of the Company.
+The Board has considered, among others, the recommendation of the Nominating Committee and the performance, contribution and demonstrated independence of Mr. Lee Fang Wen during his tenure in office.
+His engineering background with experience of setting up businesses and spearheading business development, complements and enhances the Board's collective skills and experience as a whole.
+The Board after review has concluded that Mr. Lee Fang Wen is qualified and suitable for re-election as Independent Director of the Company.
+Whether appointment is executive, and if so, area of responsibility Non-executive Non-executive Job Title (e.g. Lead ID, AC Chairman, AC Member Lead Independent Director Independent Director etc.): Audit and Risk Committee Chairman Audit and Risk Committee Member Nominating Committee Member Nominating Committee Member Remuneration Committee Member Remuneration Committee Chairman Professional Qualifications Refer to section on Board of Di details rectors of this annual report for Working experience and occupation(s) during the past 10 years: Managing Director - Corporate Finance of Crowe Horwath Capital Pte Ltd (previously known as Partners Capital (Singapore) Pte Ltd) (2010 - present) • Executive Director - Creative Master Bermuda Limited (April 2013 - December 2014)